So many stocks…So little time

 Step 1: Download the TCI Rapid X-Ray

-Step 2: Understand what’s new
+Step 2: Using the template and what’s new

-What’s new?
+What’s new from the previous version?
 Two things

 Two blue tabs have been added.
 The ‘TCI Rapid XRay’ tab summarises financial information from existing tabs and offers some colour-coding to help quickly spot trends over a ten year timeline